zchee/golang-wiki/CodeReviewComments.md

 Imports are organized in groups, with blank lines between them.
 The standard library packages are always in the first group.
+The dependency packages are always in the second group cause there are changes less.

 ```go
 package main